sashacmc/mmdiary/README.md

 [![PyPI - Downloads](https://pepy.tech/badge/mmdiary)](https://pepy.tech/project/mmdiary)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.commdiarym/psf/black)

 Multimedia Diary Tools is a Python toolkit designed to automate the process of managing multimedia content for diary entries.
-This toolkit offers functionalities to scan specified folders, identify audio and video files, perform speech-to-text transcription, merge video files, and upload the resulting video content to YouTube.
+This toolkit offers functionalities to scan specified folders, identify audio and video files, perform speech-to-text transcription, merge video files, and upload the resulting video content to YouTube/Dailymotion.
 Additionally, it integrates with Notion to create a calendar and populate it with transcribed text from audio and video notes, accompanied by links to the original media.
 A Telegram bot is also provided for easy access to audio notes.

 ## Installation